The Voluntary Butler Scheme: Debut album

-The Voluntary Butler Scheme's debut album At Breakfast, Dinner, Tea was recorded in a month-long stint at a studio in Stockwell, with producer Charlie Francis (known for his work with REM and the High Llamas) and a handful of guest musicians.
+The Voluntary Butler Scheme's debut album, At Breakfast, Dinner, Tea, was recorded in a month-long stint at a studio in Stockwell, with producer Charlie Francis (known for his work with R.E.M. and the High Llamas) and a handful of guest musicians.

-At Breakfast, Dinner, Tea has gained much attention with regard to the unusual and quirky lyrics.
-Q says "The lyrics of longing about running shoes, coffee, MP3 players and turning vegetarian are clearly quite daft but utterly endearing".
+At Breakfast, Dinner, Tea has gained much attention because of its unusual and quirky lyrics.
+Q says, "The lyrics of longing about running shoes, coffee, MP3 players and turning vegetarian are clearly quite daft but utterly endearing".
 A BBC Music Review states that Jones "has a wicked line in witty lyrics", and The Daily Growl commends his "quaintly observational everyday lyrics".
-The line 'wear a De La Soul t-shirt once in a while to make you feel more hip hop than you are' has even been put onto VBS merchandise T-shirts.
+The line “wear a De La Soul t-shirt once in a while to make you feel more hip hop than you are” has even been put onto VBS merchandise T-shirts.

 Rob states of his lyrics, "I think it's about not trying too hard...
-You know, I read something Phil Spector said in some sound magazine, about the recording of "Be My Baby", and asking, 'Is it dumb enough?
+You know, I read something Phil Spector said in some sound magazine, about the recording of ‘Be My Baby’, and asking, 'Is it dumb enough?
 Are people gonna get it?'
 I'm not trying to make it dumb, but there's something in that - stuff feels so much more honest when it's simple."
 The single "Trading Things In" contains the lyric "yes we can listen to La Bamba on your mp3 player".
-Mexican folk song "La Bamba" is one of Rob's all time favourites, though he states "I don't even know what the guy's singing about... it really doesn't matter.
+Mexican folk song "La Bamba" is one of Rob's all time favourites, though he states, "I don't even know what the guy's singing about... it really doesn't matter.
 The way he sings it – it just breaks your heart.
 And I remember thinking, oh, I can probably just talk about whatever I've been up to that day and it'll work."

-The song "Trading Things In" was used in Season 6, Episode 4 of Grey's Anatomy on 8 October 2009.
+The song "Trading Things In" was used in Season 6, Episode 4, of Grey's Anatomy on 8 October 2009.